 The technology field is expected to advance significantly in the coming years as things such as AI and machine learning progress.
 Whether it be for virtual online high school or asking Siri what the weather is, technology is present in every moment of our lives.
 If you're interested in delving into the world of tech, technology camps will provide you with valuable skills you can apply in your future careers.
 If you're a high schooler looking to learn more about tech for your future career, but don't know what programs to join you've come to the right place!
 Below, we've compiled a list of the top 10 high school technology programs for you to consider joining to advance your path to success.

-BETA Camp is a 12 week immersive online training program for students that focuses on teaching high school students how to start a technology enabled business from scratch.
+BETA Camp is a 4 week summer or 16 week school year immersive online training program for students that focuses on teaching high school students how to start a business from scratch.
 At BETA Camp, instead of learning from professors or teachers, campers learn from a network of industry leaders from top global companies to help them design, test, and build a successful business while learning critical life skills most only begin to learn once they are a part of the workforce.
-They are currently accepting applications for their summer program, so if you're interested in an online entrepreneurship program for summer, check us out here.
+They are currently accepting applications for both Summer and School Year programs, so if you're interested in an entrepreneurship program apply here: https://application.beta.camp/

 The Applications of Nanoscience is a two week online course that teaches high school students with a background in chemistry how to create a viable, scientifically sound technology, and bring it to market.
 Along with being a high school technology program, it is also a high school entrepreneurship program.
 It teaches design thinking for high school students and allows students the opportunity to explore questions that are being investigated by the current scientific community through business projects and scientific methodologies.
 If you're interested in participating, apply through here!